PhaserEditor2D/-PhaserEditor2D-v3-beta-docs-html/README.md

-# PhaserEditor2D-docs-html
+# PhaserEditor2D-beta-docs-html

-All static content of the Phaser Editor 2D Help (v1, v2, v3)
+Help page for the beta versions of Phaser Editor 2D.